 The Chicago Pre-College Science and Engineering Program (ChiS&E) was developed in January, 2008.
-Chi&SE takes its inspiration and benefits from the programs developed and implemented by the Detroit Area Pre-College Engineering Program (DAPCEP) established in 1976 to provide out-of-school and in-school activities to students in grades K – 12 in the Detroit Public Schools.
-ChiS&E incorporates many of the successful elements of the pre-engineering program of DAPCEP and weaves a pre-algebraic component throughout the early elementary grades.
-DAPCEP’s founder and executive director, Kenneth Hill, also founded and established ChiS&E as a nonprofit organization, developed a partnership with CPS, and connected with local foundations, corporations, universities, museums, and other nonprofit organizations.
+ChiS&E takes its inspiration and benefits from the programs developed and implemented by the Detroit Area Pre-College Engineering Program (DAPCEP) with students in grades K – 12 in the Detroit Public Schools.
+DAPCEP’s founder and executive director, Kenneth Hill, also founded and established ChiS&E with same ideology for K-12 in Chicago as a nonprofit organization, developed a partnership with CPS (Chicago Public Schools), and connected with local foundations, corporations, universities, museums, and other nonprofit organizations.

 It’s easy to love STEM — Science, Technology, Engineering, and Mathematics — if you understand its most fascinating secrets.
 Imparting these secrets using methods that are highly engaging, age-appropriate and fun is the key.
 The Chicago Pre-College Science and Engineering program (ChiS&E) has just that key – a special team-building approach that fosters collaboration between parents and teachers.
 Fostering these collaborations involves providing them with tools and experiences to, in turn, collaborate with K-9 Chicago Public Schools students in hands-on science and engineering activities.